Alabama Mortgage Broker Bond: A Comprehensive Guide

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Is a Credit Check Required for the Alabama Mortgage Broker Bond?

 Surety companies will run a credit check on the broker to determine eligibility and pricing for the Alabama Mortgage Broker bond.
 Brokers with excellent credit and work experience can expect to receive the best rates.
 Brokers with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the broker’s credit.

-The Alaska Mortgage Broker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+The Alabama Mortgage Broker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Mortgage Broker Bond Cost

 |650 – 699||$250|